 Once APS fully integrated their AMI data with the Innowatts platform, Kim recognized that their previous top-down model performed well, but saw there were opportunities to improve their Mean Absolute Percentage Error (MAPE) using a bottom-up approach.
 Utilities aim for a 0% MAPE because every percentage reduction could mean millions of dollars in reduced cost and risk.
 Using Innowatts’ bottom-up approach empowered APS to analyze usage at each designated control area level, by meter, and then further drive analytics based on defined customer segments.

-A strong believer that data is the foundation of the utility’s transformation, Kim’s team turned to Innowatts to gain full visibility into consumer behavior and align that behavior with meaningful product and service recommendations.
-Innowatts’ analytics provided an unparalleled level of granularity, that, when combined with customer demographics, unlocked new revenue streams for APS with the introduction of the Product Suitability feature and a Product Marketplace.
+A strong believer that energy forecasting is the foundation of the utility’s transformation, Kim’s team turned to Innowatts to gain full visibility into consumer behavior and align that behavior with meaningful product and service recommendations.
+Innowatts’ energy forecasting software provided an unparalleled level of granularity, that, when combined with customer demographics, unlocked new revenue streams for APS with the introduction of the Product Suitability feature and a Product Marketplace.

 Using meter-level disaggregated load data, APS identified customers with weather-sensitive load and suggested smart thermostats as a way to better manage their usage.
 For customers with rooftop solar, APS suggested battery back up to ease the transition from distributed energy resources (DER) to grid supply in the evening when solar production waned.
 Innowatts helped APS identify which meters likely had rooftop solar, even if they did not self-identify as having DER.